Dr-B-Mondal-s-class/compiler-design-laboratory-1-SMK2308/README.md

 -------------
 Lab 1
 ------------
-Problem 1.1 : WAP to recognize strings with numbers or alphabets.
+----Problem 1.1 : WAP to recognize strings with numbers or alphabets.
 Date - 06/08/2021

 Sample Input :
 sakshi